17jwk3/ECG_Li/README.md

 <img alt="CNN" src="media/CNN_v4.png" width="600"/>

 Leave-One-Out Crass-validation was employed via a hold-out set.
 The database was divided into three sets using a 60/30/10 train/validation/test split.
+The holdout set primarily sought to encompass ~5 unseen subjects, consequentially representing ~10% of the data.

 The Deep-Learning (DL) model follows a Convolutional Neural Network architecture (CNN) using a TensorFlow backend